 Let’s say you own a good quality car that you rarely drive.
 Why not turn that car’s depreciation into income?
-You can rent your car to Uber drivers and Lyft drivers who need a reliable vehicle for rideshare driving and earn up to $12,000 a year in passive income!
+You can rent your car to rideshare and delivery drivers who need a reliable vehicle rideshare driving and earn up to $12,000 a year in passive income!
 Your car could be an entry-level sedan, truck, SUV, minivan, or an elite luxury car that could be perfect for different levels of Uber, from UberX to Uber Black.
 Renting out your car is a great way to join the popular and profitable world of carsharing.

-Your car must meet some basic requirements before it can be listed for rent and used for ridesharing:
+Your car must meet some basic requirements before it can be listed for rent and used for ridesharing or delivery purposes:

 - Must have 4 doors and comfortably seat a minimum of 4 passengers

 - Your car must be a 2004 model or newer.
 Some cities won’t allow any vehicle more than 10 years old to be used (2009 is the cut off age at the time of this blog being published).